kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Notion](https://www.notion.so/)
 Difficulty to use: 1/5
 [Pricing plan](https://www.notion.so/pricing), starting at USD 10/month per user.
 It has an unlimited free tier for individual use.
-Publishing: share directly using Notion public link, or [[3rd-party service provider|notes.tutorial.tools-for-thought.notion.publish-with-notion]]
+Publishing: share directly using Notion public link, or [[3rd-party service provider|notes.tutorial.tools-for-thought.notion.publish-notion]]

 ## Things I know